CMSgov/dpc-app/QuickStart.md

 ====
 ### Test with Postman
 Once the development environment is up and running, you should now be able to run some calls to the API via the [DPC Postman Collections](https://dpc.cms.gov/docsV1.html#postman-collection).
 Below, are some useful endpoints for verifying a functional development environment:
-- Register Single Patient
+- Register single patient
-- Register Practitioner
+- Register practitioner
 - Get all groups
-- Add Patient to Group
+- Add patient to group
-- Create Export Data Request
+- Create export data request